-Ms. Hanna is recognized as a nationwide leader in securities enforcement matters in the 2014-2019 editions of Chambers USA: America’s Leading Lawyers for Business and was recognized as a leading attorney in the area of Securities Regulation in the 2016-2019 editions of The Best Lawyers in America®.
-She previously served as the Co-Chair of the DC Bar Committee on Broker-Dealer Regulation and SEC Enforcement.
-Ms. Hanna is also a regular speaker at industry conferences concerning law enforcement matters and corporate governance issues.
+Ms. Hanna is recognized as a nationwide leader in securities enforcement matters.
+Chambers USA (2014 – 2020) has described her as “a terrific, incredibly smart and experienced SEC lawyer” and “an expert in her field: thoughtful, tenacious and dedicated to client service.”
+Securities Docket has recognized her on its “Enforcement 40” list of “the best and brightest securities defense lawyers,” and The Best Lawyers in America® has recommended her as a leading attorney in the area of Securities Regulation since 2016.
+Ms. Hanna previously served as the Co-Chair of the DC Bar Committee on SEC Enforcement and is a regular speaker at industry conferences concerning government enforcement matters and corporate governance issues.

-Ms. Hanna graduated from the United Nations International School in New York City, and from Tufts University (B.A.
-Sociology, 1993).
-She received a JD and an MBA from Georgetown University in 2001.
-She is active in the Georgetown MBA Alumni Advisory Counsel, several charitable organizations, and also devotes time to pro bono activities.
+Ms. Hanna grew up in New York City and attended the United Nations International School.
+She graduated from Tufts University in 1993, and earned a law degree and an MBA from Georgetown University in 2001.
+Ms. Hanna remains active in several charitable organizations, and also devotes significant time to pro bono activities.